Linwei-Chen/FreqFusion/README.md

 **Where should I integrate FreqFusion?**

 You should integrate FreqFusion wherever you need to perform upsampling.
-FreqFusion is capable of fully utilizing both low and high-resolution features, effectively upsampling low-resolution images while preserving fine details and semantic information.
+FreqFusion is capable of fully utilizing both low and high-resolution features, it can very effectively recover high-resolution, semantically accurate features from low-resolution high-level features, while enhancing the details of high-resolution low-level features.

 The **FreqFusion** relies on mmcv libarary, you can install mmcv-full by: